agileware/wp-civicrm-ux/USAGE.md

 <!-- /wp:shortcode -->
 ```

+### Event Registration Page Example

+**To do:** Provide information about how to lay out the Event Registration page using APIv4 shortcodes.

 ## Campaign Shortcode

 The Campaign shortcodes accept a CiviCRM Campaign ID as a parameter and display the fundraising goals by querying the CiviCRM Campaign and associated Contributions.